Page last updated: March 1, 2021

 If you are unable to return your items to Milner Library, you can drop them off at any I-Share library that is currently accepting returns, or please contact Access Services at (309) 438-7321 for further assistance.

-No. Certain non-book items such as laptops and calculators remain temporarily unavailable.
+No. Certain non-book technology and media items such as laptops and calculators remain temporarily unavailable.
 For questions about what is and is not available, please call the Circulation Desk at (309) 438-7321 or contact the Virtual Reference Desk to speak with a librarian for assistance.
 If you are student and in need of a laptop, please contact the Technology Support Center for assistance.

 Yes, current ISU students, faculty, and staff can submit 3D printing requests.
 Once completed, items will be available for pickup at our circulation desk or via curbside pickup.

 Yes, printing is available at Milner Library; however, printers may be not located in their usual locations.
 Additional places on campus remain available for printing.
-Note that two color printers are currently available for use in the Bone Student Center: on the first floor across from TechZone and on the second floor in the Prairie Room (behind Qdoba).
+Note that there are two color printers are currently available for use in the Bone Student Center: on the first floor across from TechZone and on the second floor in the Prairie Room (behind Qdoba).
 There is also a scanning station in temporarily available in the Prairie Room of the Bone Student Center.